SU-SWS/decanter/.github/pull_request_template.md

 - Any other contextual information that might be helpful (e.g., description of a bug that this PR fixes, new functionality that it adds, etc.)
 - Anyone who should be notified? (`@mention` them here)

+# Accessibility Checks
+- What accessibility testing has been done on the work in this PR?
+(WAVE, AMP, etc.)

 # See Also
 - [PR Checklist](https://gist.github.com/sherakama/0ba17601381e3adbe0cad566ad4d80a5)